rhearjethvani/MITFutureMakers/README.md

 2. Build ML model development skills

 ### Lesson Plan:
-1. Review Machine Learning models and algorithms with this [article](https://www.toptal.com/machine-learning/machine-learning-theory-an-introductory-primer)
+1. Review Machine Learning models and algorithms using ["An Introduction to Machine Learning Theory and Its Applications: A Visual Tutorial with Examples" article](https://www.toptal.com/machine-learning/machine-learning-theory-an-introductory-primer)

 ### Workshops & Key Learnings:
 #### Deep Learning Overview with Head Mentors